RecursiveError/ESPAT/readme.md

 if a client socket is available, this function will associate the callback and the user's parameter with that socket and return the ID.

-to make a request you must create a configuration struct:`NetworkConnectPkg`
+to make a request you must create a configuration struct:`ConnectConfig`

 This struct gets:
+- `recv_mode` = socket data reception mode, `.active`: the module will send all received data immediately, `.passive`: the module will store the received data in an internal buffer until the user requests the data.
 - `remote_host` = a string containing the IP or domain of the host
 - `remote_port` = the host port
 - `config` = Request type configuration: